 The most affecting song, though, is the slower-paced Goldfinger, a song that is a maelstrom of emotion, where the giddy rush of young love powers through it, where trysts are as discreet as possible and the world ahead of you looks and sounds amazing, where anything is possible and the reality of the grown-up world hasn’t kicked in yet.

 /In Your Car

 A gang of teenagers from Sunderland at the time of the release of their first album, like Ash they were another band that sung from raw experience and did a similarly brilliant job of articulating it.
 Their take on life included getting lashed, sneering at too-cool musos, singing about the benefits of PVC clothing…and this glorious blast of punky guitars, girl-gang harmonies and the wide-eyed innocence of teenage lust.

-I can’t believe I’m featuring this song, but really, on this subject they have to be included.
-One of those songs that is so ingrained in popular culture that mention the title and pretty much anyone will be able to recall the refrain, maybe it’s success was down to the fact that men old enough to know better (Brendan Brown, the lead singer, was twenty-seven when this came out) managed to articulate the tough life of the outsider at school so well.
-For many of us into alternative culture, of course, at school we were the outsiders, and elements of this resonate, for sure.
+I can’t believe I’m featuring this song, but really, on this subject, they have to be included.
+One of those songs that is so ingrained in popular culture that mention the title and pretty much anyone will be able to recall the refrain, maybe the success was down to the fact that men old enough to know better (Brendan Brown, the lead singer, was twenty-seven when this came out) managed to articulate the tough life of the outsider at school so well.
+For many of us into the alternative culture, of course, at school, we were the outsiders, and elements of this resonate, for sure.